Fixing MS Access Object Dependencies Not Working or Missing Issue!

 Step 2: Object Dependencies are Displayed

-Now you will see that Object Dependencies pane is get opened on your screen.
-This pane contains all the information regarding all object types and their dependencies.
+Now you will see that the Object Dependencies pane is opened on your screen.
+This page contains all the information regarding all object types and their dependencies.

 Mainly there are two types of options for viewing dependencies: